What are the Objectives of Financial Statements?

 #1 – Past Performance and Current Position Assessment

 The primary objective is to depict past performance.
-The future performance of the organization is obviously dependent on past performance.
-On the other hand, the other is to depict the current position where the business stands in the present scenario.
+The future performance of the organization is dependent on past performance.
+On the other hand, the other is to represent the current position where the business stands in the present scenario.
 It may show the types of assets owned by a business and the liabilities due to a business entity.

 It also explains the cash position and the mix of debt and equity available with the organization.

 #2 – Prediction of Net Income and Judging the Growth

 The objective of the financial statement lies in predicting the earning prospects of net income and also judge the growth of the business.

-- Financial statement helps in planning and forecasting.
+- The financial statement helps in planning and forecasting.
 Financial statements help the management to adopt an appropriate business policy by making it requires comparisons among various peer organizations.
 It helps in forecasting and preparing budgets by providing information regarding the strengths and weaknesses of the business.

-- Thus the importance of financial statement to management is that it helps in communicating with different parties about their financial position.
+- Thus the importance of financial statements to management is that it helps in communicating with different parties about their financial position.
 The CFO refers to financial reports to make dividend-related decisions.
-He would look at the profits made, the debts to be paid off, the provisions made for reserves and decide the dividend to be distributed.
+He would look at the profits made, the debts to be paid off, the provisions made for reserves, and decide the dividend to be distributed.

 By comparing data of two or more years of business entity, a growth trend can be concluded.
 For example, if there is an increase in sales with an increase in profits, it can be concluded that the business state is healthy.